 Want to know more?
 Take a look at our guide to Mortgage Porting.

-Remortgaging means paying off your existing mortgage and taking out a new one, either with your current lender or a different one.
+The most popular solution is to pay off your old mortgage with the proceeds of your house sale and take out a new one for the property you're buying.
 This option could get you a better deal if more competitive interest rates are available or if your current mortgage isn't portable.

-Be aware, though, of potential early repayment charges if your existing deal still has some time to run.
+Be aware, though, of potential early repayment charges if your existing mortgage deal still has some time to run.
+If this is the case, it might make more sense financially to time your house move around the same time as your current mortgage deal is expiring.

 Like your current mortgage deal?
 Take it with you.
 Porting lets you transfer it to your new home.
 You’ll avoid early repayment charges, but you’ll still need your lender’s green light.